The provisions of the management plan at TAROM

 Voluntary withdrawal program

-Starting this month, a program of voluntary withdrawal of staff will be implemented, which will be carried out according to some measurements and in a controlled manner.
-This program will run throughout the 2013 year and will be reviewed at the end of the year to see if it needs to be extended in the 2014 year as well.
-The objective of this plan is to reduce the staff monthly so that the operations of the company are not affected or interrupted.
-The aim is that by the end of the year the company staff will be reduced by 10%.
+Starting this month, a voluntary staff withdrawal program will be implemented, which will be carried out according to some measurements and in a controlled way.
+This program will run throughout 2013 and will be reviewed at the end of the year to see if it needs to be extended to 2014.
+The goal of this plan is to reduce staffing monthly so that the company's operations are not affected or disrupted.
+The goal is to reduce the company's staff by 10% by the end of the year.

 SkyTeam benefits optimization